-The Belgian capital will host the start of the race in July 2019, marking the 50th anniversary of five-time Tour de France winner Eddy Merckx's first triumph in the race in 1969.
-The 2019 edition will also mark the 100th anniversary of the race’s famous yellow jersey.
+Race organiser ASO had already confirmed that Brussels will host the Grand Départ of the 2019 race, as the Tour marks the 50th anniversary of five-time Tour de France winner Eddy Merckx's first triumph in the race in 1969 and the 100th anniversary of the famous yellow jersey.

 Brussels has staged the Tour on ten occasions, but not the start since 1958.
 The last time the race visited Brussels was in 2010, when Alessandro Petacchi won stage one from Rotterdam.
 Stage two also started there.

 The last time Belgium hosted the Grand Départ was in 2012, when the Tour started in Liége.

 Thank you for reading 20 articles this month* Join now for unlimited access